sagiegurari/cargo-make/README.md

 <a name="usage-env-global"></a>
 #### Global
-In addition to manually setting environment variables, cargo-make will also automatically add a few environmental variables, which can be helpful when running task scripts, commands, conditions, and more.
+In addition to manually setting environment variables, cargo-make will also automatically add a few environment variables, which can be helpful when running task scripts, commands, conditions, and more.

 * **`CARGO_MAKE`** - Set to "true" to help sub-processes identify they are running from `cargo` make.
 * **`CARGO_MAKE_TASK`** - Holds the name of the main task being executed.